microsoft/azuredatastudio/test/README.md

 ## Code Coverage

 To generate a report combining the code coverage for extensions + core run `node ./test/combineCoverage`.
 Currently this will combine coverage from the Core Unit Tests, Extension Unit Tests and Extension Integration tests - see above docs for instructions on how to run those to generate coverage.

+Once ran the combined coverage report will be located in `./test/coverage`.